Heirat/mortgage_calculator_js/README.md

 # JS practice with mortgage calculator
-Simple mortgage calculator based on video tutorial and self-improved.
+Self-improved simple mortgage calculator based on video tutorial.
 ## Why this project was made
-I have been interested in how to do calculator with Javascript and researched one tutorial (https://www.youtube.com/watch?v=jQsFSKpk3dk).
+I have been interested in making a calculator with Javascript and studied one tutorial (https://www.youtube.com/watch?v=jQsFSKpk3dk).

-I repeated the code and then I found several moments that I can improve.
+I have reproduced the code and then I found several moments that I can improve.
 ## Improvments
-- Long prices are splited by triades (190 000₽).
+- Long prices are now splited by triades (190 000₽).
-- Number input and range input are fully connected.
+- Number input and range input are now properly connected.
-  - Was: Number input changing doesn't affect on range input.
+  - Before: Changing number inputs have no effect to the range input.
-  - Became: User can edit both inputs.
-Number input limited with the same min and max values as range input.
+  - After: User can edit both inputs.
+Number input is limited with the same min and max values as range input.
 - Reduced dependency of inputs count.
-  - Was: All range and number inputs are assigning manually.
+  - Before: Each value is assigned separately:
   ```javascript
   const assignValue = () => {
     totalCost.value = totalCostRange.value;